-E. Trips
+B. Trips

-Staff members and volunteers may from time to time be in a position to provide transportation for children.
-The following guidelines should be strictly observed when workers are involved in the transportation of children:
+Staff members and volunteers may from time to time be in a position to provide transportation for children and/or youth.
+The following guidelines should be strictly observed when volunteers are involved in the transportation of children or youth:

-- 1. Parent/guardian approval must be secured prior to trips or any situation when HBPC Staff or volunteers are responsible for youth transportation. - 2.
-When using the HBPC Bus, all HBPC Property Bus Policy guidelines must be followed.

-- 3. Cell phone may not be used by the driver while driving Church vans, or any vehicles (including personal vehicles driven by parents) carrying HBPC youth/volunteers/children except in emergency situations. - 4.
+- 1. Any adult (staff or volunteer) MUST have a valid driver's license, and up-to-date insurance, in order to be the driver for any trip involving HBPC adult/children/youth. - Parent/guardian approval must be secured prior to trips or any situation when HBPC Staff or volunteers are responsible for youth transportation.
+The volunteer must confirm with the in-charge staff member that written approval has been secured prior to the trip beginning. - 3.
+When using the HBPC Bus, all HBPC Property Bus Policy guidelines must be followed. - Cell phone may not be used by the driver while driving Church bus, or any vehicles (including personal vehicles driven by parents) carrying HBPC vouth/volunteers/children except in emergency situations. - 5.
 Staff and volunteers will abide by all applicable state vehicle safety regulations (including regulations regarding cell phone use), etc. - a.
 Florida department of transportation has a 16-hour on-duty limit: - A driver may not drive after having been on duty for 16 hours, in any one 24-hour period.
 On-duty includes any time the driver is required to be available for duties other than driving . . . for example, loading or unloading the bus.
 Off-duty time is not included in the 16-hour period. - b.
 For HBPC trips, the following guidelines related to the driver apply: - The driver must have a 30-minute break after driving 3 hours - Once the driver has had a break, and driven another 3 hours, a second driver should assume driving duties.
 Example: For a 7-hour trip; 2 drivers would be needed.

-F. Events / Retreats
+C. Events / Retreats